l3r8yJ/l3r8yj.github.io/_posts/code/2023-02-22-complete-rultor-setup-guide.md

 tags: blog-post
 ---
 ## Let's see...
 Well, if you are reading this, you probably know what [Rultor](https://doc.rultor.com/) is.
 But for some reason you don't understand how to set it up.
+I also have a [template repository](https://github.com/l3r8yJ/elegant) in case I start a new project, it's already a bit set up.
+You can fork it and use.

 Well, today i'm going to review two cases:
   - [Ruby](#ruby) project, `@merge` and `@release`